 Student Resource Referral Guide

-If you need support with academic or basic needs at MCC, such as tutoring and transportation issues, there are resources available to assist you.
+If students need support with academic or basic needs at MCC, such as tutoring and transportation issues, there are resources available.
 MCC has compiled a list of them, which

 The Counseling Department at Mesa Community College provides a variety of counseling services to assist students in addressing their personal, academic, career development, prevention, and intervention challenges.
-Confidential services are offered free of charge to students.
+Services are offered free of charge to students.
 Counseling faculty support and empower students in the process of setting and attaining their academic, career, and personal goals.
 To schedule an appointment to meet with a counselor call:

-MCC S&D (480) 461-7588
+- MCC – S&D (480) 461-7588

-MCC Red Mountain (480) 654-7720
+- MCC – Red Mountain (480) 654-7720